Production of doubly charmed tetraquark $T_{cc}$ via photon-photon fusion at electron-positron colliders: INTRODUCTION

-Within the $(cc)$-diquark model which is of the non-relativistic nature because of the heavy charm quarks, the non-relativistic QCD (NRQCD) factorization framework \cite{Bodwin:1994jh,Petrelli:1997ge} can be employed to describe the production of $T_{cc}$.
-The NRQCD factorization framework is developed by Bodwin, Braaten and Lepage to study the production and decay of heavy quarkonia (charmonium, bottomonium and $B_c$ mesons).
-Under NRQCD framework, the perturbative and nonperturbative effects are factored out.
-The short distance coefficients describe the perturbative creation of a heavy quark pair, $\it i.e.$ $(cc)[n]$ diquark with definite spin and color configuration $[n]$ in our case.
-The long distance matrix elements (LDMEs) stand for the non-perturbative transition from the intermediate $(cc)[n]$ diquark into the doubly charmed tetraquark $T_{cc}$.
-The NRQCD factorization framework has already been employed to study the doubly heavy baryons \cite{Sun:2020mvl,Tian:2023uxe,Zhan:2023jfm,Yang:2024ysg} and $T_{cc}$ \cite{Yang:2024ysg,Niu:2024ghc}.
-In the $SU_C(3)$ color group, two charm quarks have the color decompositron $3 \otimes 3 = \bar{3} \oplus 6$, and the the $(cc)$-diquark has the two spin-color configurations $[^3S_1]_{\bar{3}}$ and $[^1S_0]_6$ for the antisymmetry by exchanging two identical charm quarks.
-In this manuscript, we apply NRQCD to calculate the production of $T_{cc}$ in such two configurations.
+We adopt a phenomenological diquark fragmentation model to describe the production of compact tetraquark $T_{cc}$.
+With the heavy $(cc)$-diquark constituent, the production of compact tetraquark $T_{cc}$ can be factored out into two steps: the perturbative production of the $(cc)$-diquark because of the non-relativistic nature of heavy diquark, and the nonperturbative hadronization of colored $(cc)$-diquark into $T_{cc}$.
+In the $SU_C(3)$ color group, two charm quarks have the color decompositron $3 \otimes 3 = \bar{3} \oplus 6$, then the $(cc)$-diquark has the two spin-color configurations $[^3S_1]_{\bar{3}}$ and $[^1S_0]_6$ for the antisymmetry by exchanging two identical charm quarks.
+In this manuscript, both two configurations are considered.
+This phenomenological diquark fragmentation model has been widely employed to study the doubly heavy baryons \cite{Ma:2003zk,Jin:2014nva,Li:2020ggh,Sun:2020mvl,Tian:2023uxe,Zhan:2023jfm,Yang:2024ysg} and $T_{cc}$ \cite{Yang:2024ysg,Niu:2024ghc}.

 Both before and after the discovery of $T_{cc}$ at LHCb, there are extensive phenomenological study to explore its nature.
 We have pioneer works on the $QQ\bar{q}\bar{q}$ bound states \cite{Zouzou:1986qh,Manohar:1992nd}.
 The double charm tetraquark states are analized under QCD sum rules \cite{Navarra:2012zz} and lattice QCD \cite{Collins:2024sfi}.
 The production of $T_{cc}$ are investigated, $e.g.$ in $pp$ collision \cite{Chen:2011jtl,Ali:2018xfq,Ali:2018xfq,Qin:2020zlg,Hua:2023zpa}, at an electron-positron collider \cite{Hyodo:2012pm}, and in the decay of Higgs/$Z^0$/$W^+$ bosons \cite{Niu:2024ghc}.
 In this work, we investigate the production of $T_{cc}$ via photon-photon fusion at an electron-positron collider.
-The ongoing SuperKEKB collider with center-of mass energy (CM) $\sqrt{s} = 10.6$ GeV and the future Circular Electron Positron Collider (CEPC) \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi} with $\sqrt{s} = 240$ GeV are considered.
+The ongoing SuperKEKB collider with center-of-mass (CM) energy $\sqrt{s} = 10.6$ GeV and the future Circular Electron Positron Collider (CEPC) \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi} with $\sqrt{s} = 240$ GeV, and the International Linear Collider (ILC) \cite{ILC:2007oiw,ILC:2007bjz} with $\sqrt{s} = 500$ GeV are considered.